 - A cute mug from LookHuman on Amazon.
 Sometime this year, I overheard Z remark that she’s always using someone else’s mug when she makes tea or hot chocolate.
 It’s true – she’s never had her own mug.
 It may seem a silly thing to buy for a kid’s gift, but let me tell you she absolutely went nuts.
 She immediately made herself a cup of tea in it.
 Apparently 9-going on 10 is the age at which kiddos really want their own hot drink mug.
 Who knew!

-So, there you have it – some of our favorite wins from Christmas 2019.
-Hope this helps if you’re still doing some last-minute gift buying for your family.
+So, there you have it – some of our favorite gift ideas from Christmas 2019.
+Hope this helps if you’re still doing some last-minute shopping for your family or friends.

 After the big day, I’d love to hear what some of the favorite holiday gifts were at your house this year.
 After all, it’s never too early to start planning for next year!
 Be sure to let me know in the comments below or over on Facebook.